Philip Guston: Political murals

 Guston sketching a mural for the WPA Federal Art Project in 1939.

 Philip Guston painting another Federal Art Project mural in 1940 (photograph by Sol Libsohn).

 As an early activist, in 1932, the 18-year-old Guston produced an indoor mural with the artist Reuben Kadish in an effort by the communist-affiliated John Reed Club of Los Angeles to raise money in support of the defendants in the Scottsboro Boys Trial, in which nine Black teenagers were falsely accused of a rape in Alabama and sentenced to death."
 The mural was then defaced by local police forces, organized into violent anti-communist Red Squads.
 The subsequent court ruling found no fault on the part of the L.A. police, even though irreversible damage was sustained to many works of art.

 In 1934, Philip Goldstein (who had not yet changed his name to Guston) and Kadish joined their friend the poet Jules Langsner on a trip to Mexico, where they were commissioned to paint a 1,000 sqft mural on a wall in the former summer palace of the Emperor Maximilian in the state capital of Morelia.
 They produced the impressive The Struggle Against Terror, whose antifascist themes were clearly influenced by the work of David Siqueiros.
 The mural "includes the hooded figures that became a lifelong symbol of bigotry for the artist."
 The mural was covered up as it was considered undesirable by the Church; it was rediscovered years later, deteriorated, and later underwent a long restoration and was put on public view in 2025.

 A two-page review in Time magazine quoted Siqueiros's description of Guston and Kadish: "the most promising painters in either the US or Mexico."
 In Mexico Guston met and spent time with Frida Kahlo and her husband Diego Rivera.

 In 1934–35, Guston and Kadish completed a mural, still on display, at City of Hope Medical Center, a tuberculosis hospital at the time, in Duarte, California, US.

 WPA murals

 In September 1935, aged 22, Guston moved to New York, where he worked as an artist in the WPA program during the Great Depression.
 In 1937, he married the artist and poet Musa McKim, whom he first met at Otis, and they collaborated on several WPA murals.
 During this period his work included strong references to Renaissance painters such as Piero della Francesca, Paolo Uccello, Masaccio, and Giotto.
 He was also influenced by American Regionalists and Mexican mural painters.
-In 1938 he painted a post office mural in the US post office in Commerce, Georgia, entitled Early Mail Service and the Construction of Railroads, and in 1944, he completed a mural for the Social Security building in Washington, D.C.
+In 1938 he painted a post office mural in the US post office in Commerce, Georgia, entitled Early Mail Service and the Construction of Railroads.
+In 1943, he completed a mural entitled Reconstruction and Well-Being of the Family for the Social Security Building (today known as the Wilbur J. Cohen Federal Building) in Washington, D.C.
+As of December, 2025, the latter mural was under threat of demolition.